-The investment objective of the Fund is to seek absolute total returns over a complete market cycle.
+The investment objective of the Fund is to seek to maximize current income with consideration for capital appreciation.

-Should the Trust's Board of Trustees (the "Board") determine that the investment objective of the Fund should be changed, shareholders will be given at least 30 days' notice before any such change is made.
+This investment objective is a non-fundamental policy of the Fund.
+Should the Board of Trustees of BlackRock Funds II (the "Trust") determine that the investment objective of the Fund should be changed, shareholders will be given at least 30 days notice before any such change is made.
 However, such change can be effected without shareholder approval.